cgem-experiment/azimuthal_encoder/README.md

 - ES = Encoder sample/data
 - CT = Clock tick at time of querying corresponding to each encoder sample
 - PN = Packet number (increments by 1 and rolls over at 2^16-1)
-- T1 = Real time (accurate to 1/10th of a second) when data has been received from UDP socket and processed (added by computer)
+- T1 = Real time (accurate to 1/10th of a second) when data has been received from UDP socket (added by computer)
-- T2 = Number of microseconds elapsed since start of python script and when data is received from UDP socket and processed (added by computer)
+- T2 = Number of microseconds elapsed since start of python script and when data is received from UDP socket (added by computer)

 ## System diagram
 ![Azimuthal Encoder-6](https://github.com/user-attachments/assets/28ff7027-73ce-4680-9452-8b50fd2c9dd6)